As a product photographer, you know that finding clients is essential to your business.

 This is a great way to discover smaller brands that might be interested in your product photography service.

-The next step is to gather the email addresses of the decision-makers at the companies on your list of potential clients.
+The next step is to gather the email addresses of the decision-makers at the companies on your list of ecommerce photography clients.

 How to Find Email Addresses of the Decision-Makers